Find a specialist driving instructor

 If you can’t use your feet for acceleration and braking………

-The most common form of hand control is the Push/Pull lever, normally operated by the right hand you push to brake and pull to accelerate, which operates the foot pedals mechanically; this normally has an integral indicator switch mounted on the handle and is usually used with a left hand operated steering ball.
+The Push/Pull lever is the most common form of hand control , normally operated by the right hand you push to brake and pull to accelerate, which operates the foot pedals mechanically; this normally has an integral indicator switch mounted on the handle and is usually used with a left hand operated steering ball.
 Push/pull hand control video.

 A floor mounted push/pull lever is an alternative type that is operated by the left hand and used with a right hand operated steering ball.
 Some people find the position of this hand control to be more comfortable.
 Carospeed floor mounted hand control video.